 Sleep quality and sleep quantity

-There’s a growing body of research showing Vitamin D affects both how many hours of sleep we get and how well we sleep.
+There is continuously growing research on how Vitamin D affects both sleep quality and quantity.
 Vitamin D deficiency is linked to a short snooze duration.
 There are links between insufficient sleep and lack of vitamin D to be especially strong in adults aged 50 and older.
 Many pieces of research and studies all over the world have been conducted concerning this and all show a similar result.
 Vitamin D deficiency in addition to odd cholesterol levels adds to the sleep quality problems as well.

 Several recent studies have shown a connection between vitamin D deficiency and the risk of sleep disorder.
 An absence of vitamin D may additionally affect the severity of sleep disorder, with lower Vitamin D levels linked to more severe cases of obstructive sleep apnea in several recent studies.
 Some excellent news on the sleep disorder front- research investigating the quality treatment for sleep apnea, continuous, positive airway pressure (CPAP), has found that long-term CPAP use is connected to a big increase in Vitamin D levels, together with significant improvements to sleep disorder symptoms.